 Although the increase in spreads may in many cases have been caused by circumstances specific to certain countries, in most cases the fluctuations and upward trends were the result of changes in the international financial environment.
-In fact, the upward trend was not limited to Latin American debt instruments-it was more TABLE II.
+In fact, the upward trend was not limited to Latin American debt instruments-it was more pronounced for U.S. corporate bonds below investment grade that are represented in the high-yield market index.
+Fluctuations in this index were heavily influenced by the adjustments made in short-term interest rates by the U.S. Federal Reserve.
+The spreads on Latin American debt instruments were also affected by the volatility of the U.S. stock market, especially the NASDAQ index.

 The External Environment

 (In percent)

 1999 2000(e)

 Output Growth

 Developed Countries 3.2 4.2

 Developing Countries 3.8 5.6

-Import Growth (volume)
+Import Growth (volur ne)

 Developed Countries 7.6 10.4

 Developing Countries 0.5 11.2

-Short-Term Interest Rates 6
+Short-Term Interest F ates

 US Dollar 4.8 6.6

 Euro 2.9 4.8

 Yen 0 0.2

 Commodity Prices

 (% change)

 Petroleum 37.5 47.5

 Food -15.6 -0.5

 Beverages -21.3 -8.4

 Metals -1.5 13.3